 Inspire to Inspire exhibition

-The exhibition also features the Yorkshire Speak Their Name Quilt – a patchwork of squares created by people in Yorkshire who have been bereaved by suicide.
+The exhibition also featured the Yorkshire Speak Their Name Quilt – a patchwork of squares created by people in Yorkshire who have been bereaved by suicide.
 Each square is a personal tribute to a family member or friend who has died.

 - When: 8 July to 27 September